66daysofdata/Resources/deep_learning/README.md

 - Restricted Boltzmann Machine (RBMs)
 - Deep Belief Networks (DBNs)

-Some of the most popular Deep Learning Platforms include:
+Some of the most popular Deep Learning Platforms are:

 - Tensorflow
 - Keras